zyrahb/mind-hive-react-graphql/README.md

 ## Notes

 When publishing with cloudfront and S3 make sure to clear the cloudfront cache if you keep getting `Unauthorised`.
+It takes a couple of hours to get the cloudfront site working.
+Don't dispare

+7/2/2020 - Finding a bug that the List functions don't list all of them but are in the dynamodb weird aye?